team5735/SoftwareTrainingDocs/lessons/008_sensors_and_input.md

-# Sensors and Input
+# Sensors and Input: Giving Your Robot Senses

-> This lesson will cover how to get input from various sensors and from the driver's controller.

-## Introduction

-In the last lesson, we learned how to control motors.
-But a robot is more than just a collection of motors.
-We also need to be able to sense the world around us and get input from the driver.
-In this lesson, we'll learn how to use sensors and get input from the driver's controller.
+> In the last lesson, we learned how to make our robot move.
+But a robot isn't much good if it can't see or hear what's going on around it!
+In this lesson, we'll learn how to give our robot senses using various sensors and how to take commands from a driver.

-## The Driver's Controller
+## The Driver's Seat: Your Controller

-The driver's controller is our primary source of input during the teleoperated period.
-We use an Xbox controller, which has a variety of buttons, triggers, and joysticks.
-We can use these inputs to control the robot.
+During the teleoperated period of a match, you'll be controlling the robot with an Xbox controller.
+This is your primary way of telling the robot what to do.
+The Xbox controller has a bunch of buttons, triggers, and joysticks, and we can use all of them to control our robot.

-In `RobotContainer.java`, we can create an instance of the `CommandXboxController` class to represent our controller.
+In `RobotContainer.java`, we can create an instance of the `CommandXboxController` class to represent our controller:

 ```java
 // ... inside the RobotContainer class ...